curobo.rollout.cost.zero_cost module

 Returns:

-• missing_keys is a list of str containing the missing keys
+• missing_keys is a list of str containing any keys that are expected

-• unexpected_keys is a list of str containing the unexpected keys
+• unexpected_keys is a list of str containing the keys that are not

 Return type: